AlpsMonaco/go-imports-alphabetical/README.md

 ![usage gif](assets/usage.gif)

+## NEW FEATURE
+* 2024-05-27 move to the top of the document automatically when the sort is successful.
+Controlled by `goImportsAlphabetical.moveToTopAfterSort`

 ## Why

 The offcial Go Extension with gopls currently uses `goimports` to sort imports and it doesn't provide any interface to change that.
 It is annoying when your Go project is maintained by both `vscode` and `goland` developers due to diffierent import sort strategies.
 Especially when you are going to submit you code...

 ## Extension Settings